marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/irand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: IRAND, random number generation

 .. _irand:

-.. index:: IRAND

-.. index:: random number generation

 IRAND --- Integer pseudo-random number
 **************************************